 Students must complete 9 hours of course work:

 Three hours of elective coursework.
 Possible courses include:

-An up-to-date list of Religion courses that will satisfy this elective can be found on the Religion website under “Interfaith Certificate” (under construction).
 With the approval of a Department of Religion advisor, this elective may also be satisfied with a course in another field (such as Psychology, Political Science, or Social Work).
 A suitable course might deal with such topics as these: group dynamics, dialogue facilitation, conflict resolution, and productive interpersonal and intergroup communication.